How to Spend a Perfect Artsy Traveler Day in Athens

 Walkway along the Seine heading towards Notre Dame Cathedral

 While enjoying my breakfast, I divide my time between people-watching and writing.
 In the early morning, few tourists are about so most of the people nearby are locals scrolling on their phones.
-The atmosphere is peaceful and unhurried—a marked contrast from the busy-ness to come.

 Bus to the Musée d’Orsay

 While the metro is great for getting from A to B quickly, the bus is a more leisurely and visitor-friendly option.
-Instead of taking an expensive Hop On, Hop Off Bus tour, I take local busses and see the same monuments of Paris for a fraction of the price and get in some seriously interesting people-watching.
+Instead of taking an expensive Hop On, Hop Off Bus tour, take local busses and see the same monuments of Paris for a fraction of the price and get in some seriously interesting people-watching.

 Visit to the Musée d’Orsay

-Few artsy traveler experiences are more rewarding than walking into the Musée d’Orsay ahead of the crowds.
 Of all the grand museums in Paris, the Musée d’Orsay is my favorite, and I drop in every time I visit.
-In addition to its stunning permanent collection, the Musée d’Orsay hosts excellent special exhibitions.
+In addition to its stunning permanent collection, the museum hosts excellent special exhibitions.

 TIP: Before traveling to Paris, check what’s on and be sure to get your tickets well ahead of your visit.